coolcrowd/worker-service/api.md

             {
               "type": "ANSWER",
               "title": "Come up with a joke!",
-              "description": "Come up with a joke about the follwing situation....", "answers": [
+              "description": "Come up with a joke about the following situation....", "answers": [
                   {
                     "id": 12,